 Purple Stripes are named for their vivid purple striping on the bulb wrappers and clove skins.
 Their taste is strong, complex and richly garlicky, without being overly sulfurous.
 Many regard purple stripes as the best for roasting.
 Purple stripes are further broken down into two groups: Glazed and Marbled.
 Purple Stripe types include Chesnok Red, Deerfield Purple, and Duganski.

 Porcelains produce a beautiful plant and impressive bulb.
 They have a satiny white wrapper with four to six cloves around a sturdy scape.
 They are easy to peel and great for cooking.
 Porcelain types include German White, Mt.
 Hood, and Music.

-Softneck is the garlic most commonly found in supermarkets.
-It generally has a longer shelf life than hardnecks, with more cloves per bulb than hardnecks.
-It is mildly flavored, adaptable to most climates, and can be braided easily.
+Softneck garlic generally has a longer shelf life than hardnecks, with more cloves per bulb than hardnecks.
+It is adaptable to most climates and can be braided easily.

 Silver Skin Garlic

 Silver skin is the most common and easy to grow.